lightly-io/workshop-sustainable-productivity/script.md

 # Workshop: Calm & Focused

+**Please note:** I never read this script verbatim.
+I rarely even have the exact same content.
+I wrote this just to show an example of how a workshop could be done.
+That way, you can have something to start from.
+You should of course change content depending on the crowd and your own ideas, and you should never - ever - read a script :) Just use this as a starting point.

 ## Introduction
 My name is Mattis.
 I started out as a Scrum Master and project manager at the age of 21.
 A few years later, on my way to Gothenburg to play a show with my band, I had to visit the hospital because of a pressure over my chest.
 The doctors said there was nothing wrong with me - I was just stressed.
 Which seemed weird to me, because I didn't feel stressed.
 I just did things I enjoyed - worked, trained, played with my band, some Dungeons & Dragons ...

 A physiotherapist taught me a few methods that helped me calm down.
 After that, I started learning more about how stress affects the individual, a team, an organization, and even society.
 I started this company - Lightly - to help companies prevent stress *and* become more productive.

 I'm not a doctor or therapists.
 I've just found things that worked for me and that are backed by science and that I want to share with you.
 You should question everything for yourself - Google the science behind it, try it out, see if it works.
 Please ask me during the workshop if there's anything you need me to clarify.

 I promise you that I will stay after the workshop for as long as you want me to and talk more.
 I'm having dinner with my family at six, but I will stay until then.
 However, I will not be able to stop too long at a single topic during the talk itself.
 If I cut you off, just stay afterward and continue the discussion then.

 This is what we're going to talk about today:

 #### Contents
 - Introduction
 - Start with why
 - How stress affects the body
 - An evolutionary look at stress
 - Stress productivity and flow
 - Coping with stress
 - Limiting distractions
     - Outer
     - Inner
 - Mindfulness
 - Meditation
 - Small group discussion on implementation
 - Share group findings and reflections
 - Summary and contact information

 I've also tried to squeeze in much more, but I've taken it out again.
 Because, you know, we don't want this workshop to cause stress.
 However, I'd just like to show you the list of topics that didn't make it.
 Perhaps that will give you a clue on where to go after this workshop.
 So, this is what we're *not* going to talk about today: